 To assist lawyers in fulfilling their professional obligations under Rule 6.1, the NC Bar Pro Bono Resource Center was established to help develop pro bono projects statewide in partnership with Legal Aid organizations and community organizations.
 The Center also supports existing pro bono activities including recruitment, training, and communication and implement voluntary pro bono reporting and recognition programs statewide.

 Interested in volunteering?
 Let us know!
 Please look over our Pro Bono Project Descriptions page for projects that may interest you.
-Our monthly Newsletter also provides updates on the progress of new projects and updates on upcoming programs.
 If you want more direct support on how you can get involved, please contact email@example.com and we will get you connected to the volunteer opportunities that interest you!

 Please visit our Report Your Hours page to learn more about how student involvement in pro bono is recognized at Elon Law.

-Eligible pro bono work is uncompensated work completed for a nonprofit organization that otherwise could not afford legal services without significantly depleting its financial resources; a government program, such as the Guardian ad Litem program; or a private attorney representing a client on a no-fee basis.
+Eligible pro bono work is uncompensated work completed for a nonprofit organization that otherwise could not afford legal services without significantly depleting its financial resources; a government program, such as the Guardian ad Litem program or a public defender’s office; or a private attorney representing a client on a no-fee basis.
 The work must be legal or law-related, requiring the utilization of legal skills developed in preparation for a career in law.

 Hours logged for projects/programs such as the Innocence Project and Tax Clinic count as pro bono hours.
 Training required to undertake the pro bono placement, excluding general body and interest meetings, also count as pro bono work.
 However, for the training hours to count, the skills learned during those sessions must be put into practice, and active involvement with the project is anticipated.
-Hours completed for a class clinic, externship, or program which go beyond the number of required hours, and meets the elements of the pro bono definition, can count as pro bono work.
-Hours worked for clients in the Leadership and Public Law class, beyond the expected hours, also count as pro bono work.
+Hours completed for a residency placement, class clinic, externship, or program which go beyond the number of required hours, and meet the elements of the pro bono definition, may count as pro bono work.

-NOTE: If a student receives any financial compensation, including public interest stipends such as the IOLTA Public Interest Stipend, the hours performed cannot be counted as pro bono hours.
+NOTE: If a student receives any financial compensation, including public interest stipends, the hours performed cannot be counted as pro bono hours.
 Pro bono service hours completed beyond the number of hours required to fulfill the commitment for the stipend can count as pro bono.
-If the stipend does not specify an hourly requirement, the Office of Student Affairs should be consulted for further clarification.
+If the stipend does not specify an hourly requirement, the Office of Career & Student Development should be consulted for further clarification.

 Governmental work, including but not limited to District Attorney’s office, U.S. Attorney’s Office, and judicial clerkships, do not count as pro bono work.
 While these are excellent public interest opportunities, they do not satisfy the requisite service to an individual or group who would otherwise have access to legal help, which is required for pro bono work.